eskarasu/image-processing-opencv-python/README.md

 5. Blurring the Image
     - Apply a blur effect using a 5x5 kernel.

-6. Converting the Image to Grayscale
+6. Converting the Image to Grayscale and Detecting Edges
     - Convert the image to grayscale.
     - Detect edges using the Canny edge detection algorithm.